elibenton/personal-website/content/writing/content-consumption.md

 Then periodically, I would remember that I had never once experienced a loss remotely similar to the hundreds I had just read about.
 Closing the book left me with a feeling I simply could not comprehend; not like the pre-packaged outrage offered readily online, or the feel-good empathy engendered by “learning across difference.” _Random Family_ is a forced reckoning—an insistence that tragedy and hardship the likes of which I cannot conceive is real.
 So real—in fact—it is almost banal.

-Reading about heartbreak like it is baseball stats creates a strange disconnect.
+Reading about heartbreaks like baseball statistics creates a strange disconnect.
 The book prompted _many_ thoughts about the theoretical elements of journalism as a medium and reporting’s complicated relationship to truth.
 But I need more time to understand my own thoughts there, so I’ll save that for later.

 Regardless, read _Random Family_.
 I can’t promise exactly what you’ll take away, but it will trouble both your heart and mind.